Manitoba Photographers: Sydney Edgar Prest (1873-1925)

 Sydney Edgar Prest, Ancestry.

-We thank Rob McInnes and Walter Beatty for providing additional information used here.
+We thank Rob McInnes, Walter Beatty, and Hugh Lumgair for providing additional information used here.

 This page was prepared by Gordon Goldsborough.